AUDIO TEXT:

 1887 – A fruit store was on the bottom floor; a cobbler worked on the 2nd story.

-1892 –> 1898 = SA Haley bought the building and leased both bottom and top floors to the fruit store & cobbler shop that wa sthee in 1887.
+1892 –> 1898 Samuel A. Haley bought the building and leased both bottom and top floors to the same fruit store & cobbler shop that were there in 1887.

 1903-1906 Henry A. Rowton purchased the building and a tenement in the rear.
 He operated a Tobacco Shop on the bottom floor, and leased business space upstairs.